-The Board's permanent staff oversee 165 temporary employees who ensure that horse races at the State's racetracks are conducted legally.
+The Board's permanent staff oversee as many as 165 temporary, seasonal employees who ensure that horse races at the State's racetracks are conducted legally.
 To help oversee racing activities, the Board has a contract with Cornell University to conduct research and to carry out post-race testing of blood and urine samples taken from race horses.